mavryk-network/taquito/website/versioned_docs/version-20.0.0/tutorial.md

 What is happening here?
 Let's break it down:

-1. We create a new instance of `TezosToolkit` and pass the URL of the node we want to connect to.
+1. We create a new instance of `MavrykToolkit` and pass the URL of the node we want to connect to.
 1. We create a new instance of `InMemorySigner` and pass the private key of the address we want to use to sign the operation.
 1. We get the public key hash of the address.
-1. We set the provider of the `TezosToolkit` instance to the signer we created in step 2.
+1. We set the provider of the `MavrykToolkit` instance to the signer we created in step 2.
 1. We send a `Transfer` operation to the blockchain.
 Taquito will automatically do the following behind the scenes:
     1. Estimate the cost of the operation.
     1. Encode the operation.